Ditch the Soaking: Ultrasonic Retainer Cleaner vs. Tablets

 Key Benefits of Ultrasonic Cleaning

-- Deep cleaning – removes buildup tablets can’t reach
+- Deep cleaning – removes biofilm and plaque that tablets can’t reach

 Ultrasonic Cleaner vs Tablets: Cost Comparison